-Wetland limited to stream channel.
-Areas outside forest is lawn with speciman size trees. in Figure 2.
-For hypothetical examples of stream buffer delineation, see Figure 3.
-Stream buffers will include steep slopes (as defined in section C.Topography), 100-yr floodplains, and wetlands with wetland buffer as defined by State regulations (see section D. Wetlands).
-Additional buffer requirements for Special Protection Areas (SPAs) and the Patuxent Primary Management Area (PMA) are included in Chapters V and VII of this document.
+Stream buffers include steep slopes (as defined in section C. Topography), 100-yr floodplains, and wetlands with wetland buffer as defined by State regulations (see section D. Wetlands).
+Additional buffer requirements for Special Protection Areas (SPAs), the Patuxent Primary Management Area (PMA), and the Ten Mile Creek Watershed within the planning area for the 10 Mile Creek Area Limited Amendment to the Clarksburg Master Plan and Hyattstown Special Study Area (hereafter referred to as the 10 Mile Creek Master Plan Amendment) are included in Chapters V,VII, and VIII, respectively, of this document.